Puzzite/ArithmeticLogicUnit/README.md

 ### Transfer Reg A

-  This will simply print the current value of register A
+  - This will simply print the current value of register A

 ### Increment Reg A

-  This will increment A by 1, it will also account for carry.
+  - This will increment A by 1, it will also account for carry.

 ### Decrement Reg A

-  This will decrement register A by 1.
+  - This will decrement register A by 1.

 ### Perform Addition

-  This will perform addition between register A and register B.
+  - This will perform addition between register A and register B.

 ### Negate Reg A

-  This will logically negate the value of the A register: NOT(A).
+  - This will logically negate the value of the A register: NOT(A).

 ### Perform AND operation between A and B registers

-  This will logically AND the value of the A register and B register.
+  - This will logically AND the value of the A register and B register.

 ### Perform OR operation between A and B registers

-  This will logically OR the values of the A register and B register.
+  - This will logically OR the values of the A register and B register.

 ### Perform XOR operation between A and B registers

-  This will logically XOR the values of the A register and B register.
+  - This will logically XOR the values of the A register and B register.

 ### Perform Arithmetic Shift (Left or Right)

+  - This will perform arithmetic shifting.

 ### Perform Logical Shift (Left or Right)

+  - This will perform logical shifting.